Trechnotheria

 Trechnotheria is a group of mammals that includes the therians and some fossil mammals from the Mesozoic Era.
-In the Jurassic through Cretaceous periods, the group was endemic to what would be Asia and Africa.
+It includes both the extinct symmetrodonts and the living Cladotheria.

 Trechnotheria has been assigned various ranks, but was originally described as a "superlegion" by the naming authority.

 A later node-based definition for Trechnotheria was the clade comprising the last common ancestor of Zhangheotherium and living therian mammals, and all its descendants.
+Alternatively it can be defined as the group with true symmetrodontia, being defined as an apomorphy rather than being defined as a node, the redefinition includes the Tinodontids.

 Characteristics

 Like most Mesozoic mammal groups, early trechnotherians are known mainly from their teeth.
 Hence, one of the most prominent features of this group is the "hypertrophied postvallum/prevallid shearing mechanism", along with other dental characters.
 Features of the shoulder blade, tibia, humerus, and ankle joint also diagnose this clade.

 Phylogeny

 A cladogram based on Luo, Cifelli & Kielan-Jaworowska, 2001, Luo, Kielan-Jaworowska & Cifelli, 2002 and, Kielan-Jaworowska, Cifelli & Luo, 2004.